TBlainUoB/TBlainUoB.github.io/_pages/about.md

   - /about.html
 ---

-This is a website where I post my current research interests and areas of study, I'm currently a masters student in mathematics at the University of Bristol, with a strong focus on Machine learning and Data Science.
+This is a website where I post my current research interests and areas of study.
+I've just graduated with a masters in mathematics at the University of Bristol, with a strong focus on Machine learning and Data Science.